rowlandm/open-source-communities-in-asia/README.md

 # open-source-communties-in-asia

 This is a list of open source communities in Asia.
-This is a demo for [CHAOSS Asia](https://github.com/chaoss/chaoss-asia).
+This is for [CHAOSS Asia](https://github.com/chaoss/chaoss-asia) to capture information.

+## Contributions welcome

+If you would like to add more communities or conferences, please fork this repo, make the change in the README.md and then do a pull request back to this repo.

+## Table of communities

 Name | Type | Website | Contact
 -- | -- | -- | --